rrudolph/chis-tools/README.md

 ## APRX Data Lister

+### Purpose
-Purpose: walk all maps in an ArcGIS Pro .aprx file and export to csv the layer names, layer data sources, projection, and other useful info about all layers in all maps.
+Walk all maps in an ArcGIS Pro .aprx file and export to csv the layer names, layer data sources, projection, and other useful info about all layers in all maps.
 Useful for inspecting an aprx file with tons of data with a wide range of data sources.

-Example screenshot of input parameters.
+### To Use
+Open tool in ArcGIS Pro.
 Drag and drop aprx from windows file explorer.
-Output needs full path plus ".csv" extension: <br>
+Output needs full path plus ".csv" extension <br>

+Example screenshot of input parameters: <br>
 <img src="img/aprx_lister_screenshot.JPG" width="250">